Our vision is a world in which all rare diseases have treatments – made together with patients, for patients

 Co-founder and Chairman

-Dr Nicolas Sireau is Patient Engagement Director in Oncology at AstraZeneca.
-Nick is also Chairman of the AKU Society, a patient group that helps people with AKU (short for Alkaptonuria), a rare genetic disease affecting both his children.
-Previously, Nick was CEO of the AKU Society and, beforehand, was the CEO of SolarAid, an international NGO bringing solar power to Africa.
+Dr Nicolas Sireau is the Interim CEO and Chair of Trustees at the AKU Society, a patient group that helps people with AKU (short for alkaptonuria), a rare genetic disease affecting both his children.
+Previously, Nick was Patient Engagement Director in Oncology at AstraZeneca and beforehand, was the CEO of SolarAid.
 He is a fellow of the Ashoka Fellowship of Social Entrepreneurs and has a PhD in the social psychology of social movements.
 He is the editor of ‘Rare Diseases: Challenges and Opportunities for Social Entrepreneurs’ (Greenleaf 2013).

 Dr Anthony Hall graduated from King’s College London with first class honours in physiology and pharmacology before going on to study medicine at the Royal Free Hospital.
 He joined the pharmaceutical industry in 1994 and has significant experience in the clinical and regulatory development of drugs for rare diseases.
 He speaks regularly at rare diseases conferences, is author of a number of articles on orphan drugs and is a member of the IRDiRC Working Group on Orphan drug-development and regulatory processes.